Inca Trail Short 2 Days

 - Entrance fee to Inca Trail.

-- Accommodation: 1 nights in hotel
+- Accommodation: 1 nights in hostel

 - Meals: 1 Breakfast, 1 Lunch, 1 dinner and snacks (Vegetarian, vegan or special menus are available at no extra cost)